-In case of a fall while skiing or if it gets snowing, the vents and padding of the ski goggles could get snow and hence moisture inside.
+In case of a fall while skiing or if it gets snowing, the vents and padding of the goggles could get snow and hence moisture inside.
 As a result, you will experience a higher level of humidity inside your goggles and it becomes crucial for you to get rid of this moisture as soon as you possibly can.

 The last thing you want would be to wipe the inside moisture with snowy gloves or moist fingers.
 Even if you wipe with a dry hand, the process of wiping could lead to the snow being pushed more inside the vents.
 The best way to deal with this situation is to tap your goggles against a hard surface so the accumulated snow could fall off.

 If the goggle padding gets damp, the best (and only) way is to let it dry naturally.
 You may need a backup ski goggle for cases like these.

-Even your goggles with the anti-fogging coating when exposed to a fall or snowing condition may end up with moisture trapped inside them resulting in a foggy vision.
+Even your goggles with the anti-fog coating when exposed to a fall or snowing condition may end up with moisture trapped inside them resulting in a foggy vision.
 No matter how tempting it may sound, the last thing you want is to clear this moisture with your gloves or fingers.
 Carrying a microfiber around for instances like these can be a good idea.
 The last thing you want is to scratching your lenses or wasting your time moving the snow and pushing water into the foamy padding.